FabricMC/fabric-meta/README.md

 # fabric-meta

-Fabric Meta ia a json HTTP api that can be used to query meta data about fabrics projects.
+Fabric Meta is a JSON HTTP API that can be used to query meta data about Fabric's projects.
 It is updated every 5 mins.

-I can be used by tools or launchers that wish to query version infomation about fabric.
+It can be used by tools or launchers that wish to query version information about Fabric.

 Hosted at [https://meta.fabricmc.net/](https://meta.fabricmc.net/)

 ## Endpoints

-The versions are in order, the newest versions appear first
+The versions are in order, the newest versions appear first.

 `game_version` and `loader_version` should be url encoded to allow for special characters.
 For example `1.14 Pre-Release 5` becomes `1.14%20Pre-Release%205`